 Balanced nutrition: Wholesome and nutritious ingredients like lean protein (chicken), fiber-rich vegetables, and heart-healthy fats (olive oil).
 It’s the Mediterranean way: balanced and healthy meals.

-Flavorful seasonings: Mediterranean cuisine is known for its bold and aromatic seasonings, such as garlic, olive oil, oregano, and basil.
+Flavorful seasonings and herbs: Mediterranean cuisine is known for its bold and aromatic seasonings, such as garlic, olive oil, oregano, and basil.
 These seasonings infuse the chicken and vegetables with rich and complex flavors.

 Crowd-pleaser: This dish tends to be a crowd-pleaser because it’s both flavorful and wholesome.
 It’s suitable for family dinners, entertaining guests, or meal prepping for the week.